rtcharity/resources.eahub.org/content/events/advertising.md

 * Set a custom audience to make the ads as targeted as possible.
 Take some time to fiddle with the system to get the audience as well defined as possible.
 For example, not everyone lists their location or university.
 Keep the location of your target audience relatively small * Facebook has a minimum of a 10 mile radius for who will receive the ad, and that should be enough.
 Also, you can input the interests, fields of study, schools, employers, and job titles that you think your target audience will have.
 For example, if you are organising an event on AI safety, you can target people with interests in “Artificial Intelligence”, with the field of study of “Computer Science”, or those who have a job title of “Senior Engineer”.
 * Set a low budget first, and set the number of days that the ad will run to be a few only. (i.e. 3-7 days.)
 You might be able to find enough attendees just from a low budget within 2-3 days.
 Track your ad daily to see if it’s resulting in more signups or not.
 If it’s not resulting in more signups, you can increase your budget or lower the number of days it will run for.
 Lowering the number of days it will run for means your budget will be spent at a faster rate, which could lead to more signups.
-* You can apply for <a target="_blank" href="">funding through CEA</a>.
+* You can apply for <a target="_blank" href="https://www.effectivealtruism.org/group-support-funding/">funding through CEA</a>.

-Note: EA Philippines has <a target="_blank" href="">found success in getting attendees to come using Facebook ads at a very cheap cost</a>.
+EA Philippines has <a target="_blank" href="https://forum.effectivealtruism.org/posts/bmNcw96yGE9EiRkuP/ea-philippines-strong-progress-and-learnings-in-2019-1#High_Conversion_Rate_of_Facebook_Ads">found success in getting attendees to come using Facebook ads at a very cheap cost</a>.
 Their cost per attendee was around $1-5 per person depending on the event.
 This success might be specific to the Philippines though given the country’s high social media usage, and other groups may not find their ads to be as cost-effective.
 You can experiment with it and see if it’s cost-effective for you.

 <a name="meetup"></a>